 Gross Profit Ratio

-Also known as Gross Profit Margin ratio, it establishes a relationship between gross profit earned and net revenue generated from operations (net sales).
-Gross profit ratio is a profitability ratio which is expressed as a percentage hence it is multiplied by 100.
+Also known as the Gross Profit Margin ratio, it establishes a relationship between gross profit earned and net revenue generated from operations (net sales).
+The gross profit ratio is a profitability ratio expressed as a percentage hence it is multiplied by 100.

 Net sales consider both Cash and Credit Sales, on the other hand, gross profit is calculated as Net Sales minus COGS.
-Gross profit ratio helps to ascertain optimum selling prices and improve the efficiency of trading activities.
+The gross profit ratio helps to ascertain optimum selling prices and improve the efficiency of trading activities.

 It also helps find out the lowest selling price of goods per unit to an extent that the business will not suffer a loss.